Sunday, April 20, 2008

 How do you sum up life in words?
 I have no idea… but I am going to try.

-My name is Cari.
-I am married to a wonderful, Godly man, named Andrew.
-I call him Captain, you know, because I love him more then I can say… and because nicknames are fun… but mostly because I love him.
+I call him Captain, you know, because I love him more then I can say… and because nicknames are fun… but mostly because I love him and he has always led in a silent way; a way worthy of following.

+Also during this time we discovered we were pregnant…Due in July the following year.
 We found out later it was to be a boy.
 I think we were both slightly disappointed.
 I know I was not yet ready to give up the pink and ruffles and all things girl.
 But if I am really honest, it is not that I wanted a girl so badly, it is that I wanted my girl.

 Again, resting in Gods choice for us, we started to get excited about a little boy… whatever that may look like.